 A native of the Northeast Colorado plains, he is in his 22nd year with the Wells Fargo Company holding positions of Banker, Service Manager, and currently Business Training Consultant.
 He is a certified facilitator of Wells Fargo's "Working Together to Create an Inclusive Environment" curriculum established to foster a positive and diverse business environment.
 He holds a Bachelor of Arts degree in Liberal Arts with a minor in Economics from Colorado State University and spent 8 years in the U.S. Naval Reserves.
 Steven owns a home in Severance and his interests include hiking, biking, camping and day-trips in the Rocky Mountains; entertaining; reading fiction; and travel.

-FALL CALENDAR OF LIVE WORKSHOPS
+SPRING CALENDAR OF LIVE WORKSHOPS COMING SOON!

 (All workshops will be held at our study center in Charlottesville, VA)